-Mecozzi and Essiambre \cite{MecozziJLT2012} studied multi-channel transmission over a dispersive fiber link with distributed amplification.
-They developed a general first-order perturbation theory of the signal propagation and simplified the expression for highly dispersive, or pseudolinear, transmission.
-The signal is linearly-modulated\footnote{The signal is the sum of modulated pulses.} at the transmitter and the detection apparatus at the receiver is made of an optical filter (to separate the channel), mixing with a local oscillator and subsequent sampling at the symbol rate.
-By concentrating on inter-channel non-linearity (in particular XPM), they derive a capacity estimate per channel.
-An important observation is that (the kurtosis of) the constellation of the interfering channels is important in determining the system impairments.
-Secondini et al \cite{SecondiniJLT2013} studied WDM transmission over a dispersive fiber link.
+Secondini et al \cite{SecondiniJLT2013} study WDM transmission over a dispersive fiber link.
 FWM is neglected.
 The key simplification is replacing the unknown intensities appearing in the propagation equation with those corresponding to linear propagation.
 They then derive a first-order approximation to the solution based on frequency-resolved logarithmic perturbations.
-The approximate solution is used to develop a discrete-time channel model for the channel which is composed of the optical fiber link followed by a back-propagation block (and thus it is assumed that SPM is fully compensated), a matched filter, and sampling at the symbol rate.
-The discrete-time model obtained is a linear time-varying model.
+The approximate solution is used to develop a linear time-varying discrete-time model for the channel which is composed of the optical fiber link followed by a back-propagation block (and thus it is assumed that SPM is fully compensated), a matched filter, and sampling at the symbol rate.
 By using the theory of mismatched decoding, they compute the information rate achieved by independent and identically distributed (i.i.d.)
 Gaussian input symbols and a maximum likelihood \emph{symbol-by-symbol} detector designed for a memoryless additive white Gaussian noise (AWGN) auxiliary channel with the same covariance matrix as the true channel.
-They also evaluate the information rate achieved by a maximum likelihood \emph{sequence} decoder designed for an auxiliary AWGN channel with inter-symbol interference, with same input-output covariance matrix as the real channel.
+They also evaluate the information rate achieved by a maximum likelihood \emph{sequence} decoder designed for an auxiliary AWGN channel with inter-symbol interference, and with the same input-output covariance matrix as the true channel.